thunderheadone/one-sdk-android/README.md

 ![Thunderhead SDK](https://i.imgur.com/gfizURy.png "Thunderhead")

-The Thunderhead SDK for Android supports Android 5.0+ (API 21) and Android Gradle Plugin 3.6.x.

 **To  _migrate_ from version(s) <= 3.0.0 to version(s) 4.0.0+ of the Thunderhead SDK, please see the [plugin migration guide](https://github.com/thunderheadone/one-android-orchestration-plugin/blob/master/MIGRATION.md)
 for details on updating the required Gradle plugins.**